 The Audit Committee of the Board of Directors is assigned the task of assisting the Board in fulfilling its oversight responsibilities.
-The Audit Committee is comprised of Kenneth Deon, Craig Giroux, Richard Woollams, and Rene Saenger.
+The Audit Committee during the year was comprised of Kenneth Deon, Craig Giroux, Richard Woollams, and Rene Saenger.
+Following successful merger of the two entities and pursuant of business combination accounting, the Board of Directors and Audit Committee of Farm Credit East, ACA assume the responsibility of representations made in the annual report dated March 11, 2022.
+Their Audit Committee is comprised of Tim Chan, Chair and Peter Call, Tom Colgan, Skip Hardie, Jay McWatter and Terry Zittel.
+Their biographies are available in the Farm Credit East Annual Report or upon request.
 None of the committee members is an officer or employee of the Association.
 The Audit Committee meets periodically with the internal auditor and the independent auditors, both with and without management present.
 These consolidated financial statements were prepared under the oversight of the Audit Committee.